havenbradshaw/Assignment-12-APIs-Databases/README.md

 Files added
 - `pom.xml` — Maven project file and dependencies
 - `src/main/java/com/assignment12/api/*` — Java sources (client, DB manager, GUI, helpers)

-If you'd like, I can run a quick compile and attempt to launch the GUI here and report any build errors.